 - Vendor employees receive the same benefits and paid time off as Harvard employees in the corresponding service sector; and,

-The major aspects of this ambitious policy have now been established and the University continues to work closely with on-campus vendors, as well as University contract managers, to achieve compliance with the WBPP.
+The major aspects of this ambitious policy have now been established and the University continues to work closely with on-campus vendors, as well as University Sourcing Managers, to achieve compliance with the WBPP.

 The University continues to work with on-campus vendors providing custodial, retail dining and security services to ensure that they pay their on-campus employees total compensation (defined as wages, health and pension benefits, and paid time off) comparable to that received by corresponding University employed workers.